 It grows from an underground rhizome, so the plant can be cut back hard if it looks untidy.
 Frost will damage the leaves, but it should re-shoot once the danger of frost is over, though hard and prolonged frost could kill the rhizome.

 The blue berry can be easily opened and the pith around the seeds eaten.
 The fruits (10-18mm in diameter) have a brittle shell-like outer coating containing a mass of black seeds surrounded by a white edible pulp that is very scant but pleasantly lemony.

-It is a versatile plant used by Aboriginal people.
+It is a versatile plant used by Indigenous people.
 A relative of edible ginger, cardamom, turmeric and galangal, native ginger also grows from a spicy underground rhizome and both the young root tips, shoots and the fruits are edible.
-Aborigines traditionally ate the roots and shoots and used the tangy flesh around the seeds to encourage salivation while walking through the forest.
-It is said Aboriginal pathways could be detected by the trail of discarded seeds.
+Indigenous people traditionally ate the roots and shoots and used the tangy flesh around the seeds to encourage salivation while walking through the forest.
+It is said Indigenous pathways could be detected by the trail of discarded seeds.